artnebo/AIDR-Bastion/README.md

 [![FastAPI](https://img.shields.io/badge/FastAPI-0.109.2-green.svg)](https://fastapi.tiangolo.com/)
 [![License](https://img.shields.io/badge/license-LGPL%20v3-blue.svg)](LICENSE)

-A comprehensive GenAI protection system designed to protect against malicious prompts, injection attacks, and harmful content.
-The system incorporates multiple engines that operate sequentially to analyze and classify user inputs before reaching GenAI applications.
+A comprehensive GenAI protection system designed to safeguard against malicious prompts, injection attacks, and harmful content.
+The system incorporates multiple detection engines that operate sequentially to analyze and classify user inputs before reaching GenAI applications.

+- The system supports [Roota](https://github.com/UncoderIO/Roota) and [Sigma rules](https://sigmahq.io/docs/guide/about.html), enabling the application of detection logic from multiple sources such as [SigmaHQ](https://github.com/SigmaHQ/sigma) (around 1,200 free community Sigma rules available at release), [SOC Prime](https://tdm.socprime.com/) (with up to 3,000 additional rules), and other third-party repositories.
+Sigma rules can be applied to detect use cases where malware leverages a local LLM to generate malicious code for execution.
-- SOC Prime [Uncoder AI](https://tdm.socprime.com/uncoder-ai/) integration enables translation of Sigma rules into Semgrep format, providing standardized and reusable detection logic (a free account is required).
+- SOC Prime [Uncoder AI](https://tdm.socprime.com/uncoder-ai/) integration further extends functionality by translating Sigma rules into Semgrep format, providing standardized and reusable detection pipelines (requires a free account).
-- The regex-based pipeline is powered by [Roota](https://github.com/UncoderIO/Roota) rules.
+- Roota rules power the regex-based pipeline.
-- The architecture supports rule extensibility, enabling the addition of custom signatures, third-party rule sets, and organization-specific detection logic.
+- The architecture supports rule extensibility, seamlessly integrating organization-specific signatures and external detection content.
+- The system can also function as a local logging sensor, recording user and agent prompts and enabling diagnostics, incident discovery, and cyber attack investigation.
+- Detection logic aligns with industry frameworks such as [MITRE ATLAS](https://atlas.mitre.org/) and [OWASP Top 10 for LLMs](https://owasp.org/www-project-top-10-for-large-language-model-applications/), ensuring standardized coverage against adversarial techniques.
 - Actions include allow, block, or notify, depending on rule matches and policy configuration.

-- This layered detection approach ensures defense-in-depth against evolving adversarial prompt engineering techniques.
+This layered detection approach delivers defense-in-depth against evolving adversarial prompt engineering and other AI-focused attack vectors.
 Inspired by LlamaFirewall.

 ## 🚀 Features